CyrilSharma/rust-lexer/README.md

 # TODO
 Make generator break when it encounters the dead state.
 Make generator handle variable types!
-It's really annoying otherwise.